MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/supported-customizations.md

 - Customization in the PowerApps portal or solution explorer.
 For more information, see [Overview of building a model-driven app](../../maker/model-driven-apps/model-driven-app-overview.md)

 - Settings in the web application.
-For more information, see [Administer Dynamics 365 Customer Engagement](/dynamics365/customer-engagement/admin/admin-guide).
+For more information, see [Administer model-driven apps](/dynamics365/customer-engagement/admin/admin-guide).

 - Reporting Services.
-For more information, see [Reporting and Analytics Guide for Dynamics 365 Customer Engagement](/dynamics365/customer-engagement/analytics/reporting-analytics-with-dynamics-365).
+For more information, see [Reporting and Analytics Guide for model-driven apps](/dynamics365/customer-engagement/analytics/reporting-analytics-with-dynamics-365).

 > [!NOTE]
 > The behavior of model-driven apps depend on customizations applied to the associated Common Data Service for Apps.
 More information: [Supported Customizations for Common Data Service for Apps](../common-data-service/supported-customizations.md)